gallenc/opennms-examples-tutorials-1/workup/opennms-gpon-correlation/minimal-minion-kafka/README.md

 # Setting up opennms-kafka-producer test environment

-Provides a running OpenNMS with a kafka kafka-broker and a minion.
+Provides a running OpenNMS with a kafka kafka and a minion.

 (Instructions for testing the chubb-rules are found in [RulesTests.md](../RulesTests.md)  )